Telemachusghost/TechBlog/README.md

 # TechBlog
-A personal technology blog built using react and redux
+A personal technology blog built using react